rbodarve/YOLOv5s_NSFW_Detection/README.md

 # YOLOv5 Android Real-Time Detection

-A comprehensive Python implementation for training YOLOv5 models and exporting them for Android deployment.
-This project provides an end-to-end pipeline from dataset preparation to model export, with built-in support for training on custom datasets or using preexisting datasets like COCO128.
+A sample Python implementation for training YOLOv5 models and exporting them for Android deployment.
+This implementation provides an end-to-end pipeline from dataset preparation to model export, with built-in support for training on custom datasets or using preexisting datasets like COCO128.

 ## Features